Maryland lawmakers approve $577M to settle HBCU lawsuit

 The House voted 120-14 to send the measure to Gov. Larry Hogan, who vetoed a similar bill last year after citing economic difficulties created by the COVID-19 pandemic.
 The Senate approved the bill 47-0 earlier in the day in response to the 15-year-old lawsuit.

+Michael Jones, the lead counsel for The Coalition for Equity and Excellence in Maryland Higher Education, has been working on the case for 12 years.
+He said the settlement is unique, because the HBCUs were represented pro bono by private litigants with the resources for a long legal battle.
+Other HBCU cases in Alabama, Louisiana and Mississippi were led by the U.S. Justice Department, Jones noted.

+“It’s one of the largest pro bono civil rights settlements in history, and it is the only case of its kind that had a settlement that went around the governor and directly to the legislators,” Jones said, adding that he felt that lawmakers now have a renewed appreciation for HBCUs and the roles they play in the state.

-This year’s measure would not begin payments until fiscal year 2023 in an adjustment to account for the pandemic’s fiscal impact.
+The latest measure would not begin payments until fiscal year 2023 in an adjustment to account for the pandemic’s fiscal impact.

 Most of the measure’s provisions are contingent on a final settlement agreement between the parties by June 1.
+Jones said he’s confident that will be achieved.

+“Once the legislation is finalized, there are no impediments to a settlement,” Jones said.
+“I don’t anticipate any problems at all, once it becomes law.”

 The lawsuit dating to 2006 alleged that the state had underfunded the institutions while developing programs at traditionally white schools that directly compete with and drain prospective students away from HBCUs.